ejpsoil/inspire_soil_gpkg_template/sql/README.md

 **PROFILEELEMENT**
 - "profileelementguid" - INSERT - Manages the creation of the GUID in INSERT
 - "profileelementguidupdate" - UPDATE - Prevents the modification of the GUID in UPDATE
-- "i_ceckhorizonfields" - INSERT - If we have a HORIZON, the values of the fields "layertype," "layerrocktype," "layergenesisprocess," "layergenesisenviroment," and "layergenesisprocessstate" must be NULL
-- "u_ceckhorizonfields" - UPDATE - If we have a HORIZON, the values of the fields "layertype," "layerrocktype," "layergenesisprocess," "layergenesisenviroment," and "layergenesisprocessstate" must be NULL
 - "i_ceckvalidversionprofileelement" - INSERT - Checks that the beginlifespanversion date is always less than or equal to endlifespanversion
 - "i_ceckvaliddeepprofileelement" - INSERT - Checks that the value of profileelementdepthrange_uppervalue is always less than the value of profileelementdepthrange_lowervalue
 - "u_ceckvaliddeepprofileelement" - UPDATE - Checks that the value of profileelementdepthrange_uppervalue is always less than the value of profileelementdepthrange_lowervalue
+- "i_checkgeogenicfieldsnull" - INSERT - checks that if in the “layertype” field the value is different from “geogenic” the values ​​in the “layerrocktype”, “layergenesisprocess”, “layergenesisenviroment” and “layergenesisprocessstate” fields are null
+- "u_checkgeogenicfieldsnull" - INUPDATE - checks that if in the “layertype” field the value is different from “geogenic” the values ​​in the “layerrocktype”, “layergenesisprocess”, “layergenesisenviroment” and “layergenesisprocessstate” fields are null
+- "i_ceckhorizonfields" - INSERT - If we have a HORIZON, the values of the fields "layertype," "layerrocktype," "layergenesisprocess," "layergenesisenviroment," and "layergenesisprocessstate" must be NULL
+- "u_ceckhorizonfields" - UPDATE - If we have a HORIZON, the values of the fields "layertype," "layerrocktype," "layergenesisprocess," "layergenesisenviroment," and "layergenesisprocessstate" must be NULL
 - "i_layertype" - INSERT - Checks that only valid values from the CODELIST layertypevalue are entered in the "layertype" field
 - "u_layertype" - UPDATE - Checks that only valid values from the CODELIST layertypevalue are entered in the "layertype" field
 - "i_layergenesisenviroment" - INSERT - Checks that only valid values from the CODELIST eventenvironmentvalue are entered in the "layergenesisenviroment" field